PDAL/PDAL/doc/workshop/exercises/georeferencing/index.rst

 Command
 .............

-Invoke the following command, substituting accordingly, into your ` Shell`:
+Invoke the following command, substituting accordingly, into your ` Conda Shell`:

 .. literalinclude:: georeferencing-command.txt